django/djangoproject.com/README.rst

 - the site (similar to www.djangoproject.com) on http://0.0.0.0:8000/ to be used with the modified /etc/hosts file (see above)
-- the ``make`` task to automatically compile the SASS files to CSS files
+- the ``make`` task to automatically compile the SCSS files to CSS files

 This is great during development.
 Assuming you're using Foreman simply run::